 One of the Most Creative Comeback Lines in History

-One of the most creative comeback lines in history was when the English scientist Michael Faraday showed his invention (the electric motor) to the British Prime Minister.
+One of the most creative comeback lines in history was when the English scientist Michael Faraday showed his invention (the electric motor) to the King of England.

 After viewing the rotating shaft of the motor, the King exclaimed “What possible use is there for this toy?”
-To which, Faraday immediately replied “Why, sir, someday you will tax it!”
+To which, Faraday immediately replied “Someday you will tax it!”

 In other words, Faraday knew his customer, and crafted his response following the rules in Cross Your Arms to Learn the 4 Steps of Creative Design.